Skip to main content

 09What if the EOQ comes out as a fraction or an odd number?

-That is normal β€” the EOQ is rarely a clean number.
-Because the total-cost curve is flat near the bottom, rounding to a practical order size barely changes your cost.
-Round up to a full case, pallet, container, or your supplier's minimum order quantity.
-If the EOQ comes out below one unit, your holding cost is very high relative to your ordering cost; double-check both inputs, then order the smallest practical batch.
+Normal.
+The cost curve is flat near the optimum, so rounding to a practical size barely changes cost.
+Round up to a full case, pallet, or supplier minimum.
+If the EOQ is below one unit, your holding cost is very high relative to ordering cost — double-check both.

 10When should I not use the EOQ model?

-EOQ assumes steady, predictable demand, a constant ordering cost, and a constant holding cost.
-It is ideal for stable, fast-moving products.
-It fits poorly for highly seasonal items, products with short shelf lives, fast-declining or one-off SKUs, or situations with severe storage caps β€” there a single EOQ can leave you over- or under-stocked at the wrong time.
+EOQ assumes steady predictable demand and constant costs.
+It fits poorly for highly seasonal items, short shelf lives, fast-declining SKUs, or severe storage caps.
 For those, plan order by order and rely on a reorder point with safety stock instead.

 11Does this EOQ calculator work in my currency?

 Yes.
-EOQ is currency-agnostic β€” the quantity comes out the same in any currency as long as your ordering cost and holding cost are entered in the same one.
-Type your costs in your local currency and the calculator shows every monetary output (annual ordering cost, holding cost, total cost, and any discount saving) in that same currency.
-There is no conversion and no hidden assumption about dollars.
+EOQ is currency-agnostic — the quantity is the same in any currency.
+Enter costs in your local currency and the calculator shows all monetary outputs (ordering cost, holding cost, total, discount saving) in that same currency.
+No conversion, no hidden currency assumption.

 12What is the difference between EOQ and the reorder point?